Package Torello.Java

 public static java.lang.String r(boolean ignoreCase, java.lang.String s, char[] matchChars, char[] replaceChars)

-This shall replace any instance of any of the characters in array-parameter'matchChars'
+This shall replace any instance of any of the characters in array-parameter'matchChars'with the character's provided in array-parameter'replaceChars'.

 Example: